-3.2.1 ORGANISATIONS AND RESEARCHERS should promote and maintain an environment which fosters and supports research of high ethical standards, mutual co-operation, professionalism, and the open and honest exchange of ideas.
+- 3.2.1 ORGANISATIONS AND RESEARCHERS should promote and maintain an environment which fosters and supports research of high ethical standards, mutual co-operation, professionalism, and the open and honest exchange of ideas.
 They should foster a culture where good conduct in research is promoted while inappropriate conduct is identified and addressed.
-Organisations should review

-- regularly and reflect on their research environment using UKRIO's Self-Assessment Tool (Reference 6). - 3.2.2 Organisations should provide direction and supervision of research and researchers, setting out clear lines of accountability for the organisation and management of research.
+Organisations should review regularly and reflect on their research environment using UKRIO's Self-Assessment Tool (Reference 7). - 3.2.2 ORGANISATIONS should provide direction and supervision of research and researchers, setting out clear lines of accountability for the organisation and management of research.
 They should support supervisors and researchers in meeting the legal and ethical requirements of conducting research.
-Organisations should offer and encourage training and support in management and leadership to those responsible for the supervision and development of other researchers. - 3.2.3 Organisations should provide training for all researchers to enable them to carry out their duties and develop their knowledge and skills throughout their career by: - a. identifying unmet needs for training and development; - b. providing periodic refresher courses or retraining; - c. providing qualified mentors for early-career researchers; - d. providing educational opportunities for more-established researchers; - e. providing ongoing training in responsible research design, conduct, and dissemination; and - f. where relevant, this training should include open research practices, peer review, research ethics, data and image integrity, and transparency of programming codes and scripts. - 3.2.4 Organisations should support the principles of The Concordat to Support the Career Development of Researchers (Reference 7). - 3.2.5 Organisations should provide support for student researchers.
-They should make sure that student researchers understand which standards and organisational policies and procedures they are expected to comply with and the sources of help and support available to them.
+Organisations should offer and encourage training and support in management and leadership to those responsible for the supervision and development of other researchers. - 3.2.3 Organisations should provide training for all researchers to enable them to carry out their duties and develop their knowledge and skills throughout their career by: - a. identifying unmet needs for training and development; - b. providing periodic refresher courses or retraining; - c. providing qualified mentors for early-career researchers; - d. providing educational opportunities for more-established researchers; - e. providing ongoing training in responsible research design, conduct, and dissemination; and - f. where relevant, this training should include open research practices, peer review, research ethics, data and image integrity, transparency of programming codes and scripts, and responsible use of emerging tools, methods and technologies for research.

-- 3.2.6 RESEARCHERS involved in the supervision and development of other researchers should be aware of their responsibilities and ensure that they have the necessary training, time, and resources to carry out that role, and request support if required. - 3.2.7 Researchers should undergo training to carry out their duties and to develop their knowledge and skills throughout their career, repeating training where necessary to ensure that skills are kept up to date.
+- 3.2.4 Organisations should support the principles of The Concordat to Support the Career Development of Researchers (Reference 8). - 3.2.5 Organisations should provide support for student researchers.
+They should make sure that student researchers understand which standards and organisational policies and procedures they are expected to comply with and the sources of help and support available to them. - 3.2.6 Organisations, and individuals in leadership/supervisory roles within them, should promote awareness of good practice in the use of emerging tools, methods and technologies, such as AI.
+Training and development should be provided to help researchers understand the responsible, ethical and legally compliant use of these tools within their discipline. - 3.2.7 RESEARCHERS involved in the supervision and development of other researchers should be aware of their responsibilities and ensure that they have the necessary training, time, and resources to carry out that role, and request support if required. - 3.2.8 Researchers should undergo training to carry out their duties and to develop their knowledge and skills throughout their career, repeating training where necessary to ensure that skills are kept up to date.
+The latter is particularly relevant in relation to the responsible use of emerging tools, methods and technologies for research.
 They should identify needs for training when they arise and report them to their manager or other appropriate person as identified by their organisation.